houzhaohan/2026-DTI-DTA-Review/README.md

 ## Results

-The computational experiment results of all prediction models on the BioSNAP and KIBA datasets are shown below:
+The computational experiment results of all prediction models on the BIOSNAP and KIBA datasets are shown below:

 ### Table 1：Performance comparison between seven DTI prediction models on BIOSANP dataset under random-split settings